damian0815/compel/README.md

 ## Changelog

+### 1.0.0 - new downweighting algorithm

+Downweighting now works by applying an attention mask to remove the downweighted tokens, rather than literally removing them from the sequence.
+This behaviour is the default, but the old behaviour can be re-enabled by passing `downweight_mode=DownweightMode.REMOVE` on init of the `Compel` instance.

+Formerly, downweighting a token worked by both multiplying the weighting of the token's embedding, and doing an inverse-weighted blend with a copy of the token sequence that had the downweighted tokens removed.
+The intuition is that as weight approaches zero, the tokens being downweighted should be actually removed from the sequence.
+However, removing the tokens resulted in the positioning of all downstream tokens becoming messed up.
+The blend ended up blending a lot more than just the tokens in question.

+As of v1.0.0, taking advice from @bonlime (https://github.com/damian0815/compel/issues/7) the procedure is by default different.
+Downweighting still involves a blend but what is blended is a version of the token sequence with the downweighted tokens masked out, rather than removed.
+This correctly preserves positioning embeddings of the other tokens.

+Also a bugfix: fix black images on weight 0 (https://github.com/invoke-ai/InvokeAI/issues/2832)

 ### 0.1.10 - add support for prompts longer than the model's max token length.

 To enable, initialize `Compel` with `truncate_long_prompts=False` (default is True).
 Prompts that are longer than the model's `max_token_length` will be chunked and padded out to an integer multiple of `max_token_length`.